manik-ml-2k23/practical_application_II_starter/README.md

 # papp2

 ## Problem Statement:
-what drives a price of a Car?
+What drives a price of a Car?
 The goal of this project is to explore used vehicles dataset from Kaggle and understand what factors make a car more or less expensive.